 Our efforts are focused on, but not limited to, those rural counties with the highest rates of overdose deaths.

 For more detailed information about the grant, click HRSA Grant.

 Our Target Counties

-We partner with federal, state and local agencies as well as faith-based entities and the private sector to serve over 100 counties in nine states: Ohio, West Virginia, Georgia, Kentucky, North Carolina, Washington, Oregon, Idaho and Montana.
+We partner with federal, state and local agencies as well as faith-based entities and the private sector to serve over 100 rural counties in ten states: Ohio, West Virginia, Georgia, Kentucky, Tennessee, Mississippi, Washington, Oregon, Idaho and Montana.